(P)reheating and gravitational waves in $\alpha$-attractor models: Conclusions and outlook

 \section{Conclusions and outlook}

-In this paper, we extended our earlier investigation of (p)reheating in two-field $\alpha$-attractor models, reported in \cite{Krajewski:2018moi} in two directions.
+In this paper, we extended our earlier investigation of (p)reheating in two-field $\alpha$-attractor models, reported in \cite{Krajewski:2018moi}, in two directions.
 We extended our lattice simulations to a larger $512^3$ lattice, refining certain technical aspects to make sure that our results are reliable.
 We corroborated the fact that fluctuations of the spectator field are highly unstable after inflation and quickly grow, with their energy density catching up with that of the homogeneous inflaton.
 These fluctuations enter nonlinear regime and become a driving force for the growth of inflaton fluctuations.
-We also find that the growth of the fluctuations is so large and encompasses such a wide range of modes that it becomes a formidable computational challenge to resolve this nonlinear dynamics of the lattice.
+We also find that the growth of the fluctuations is so large and encompasses such a wide range of modes that it becomes a formidable computational challenge to resolve this nonlinear dynamics on the lattice.

 We also calculated the power spectra of gravitational waves produced out of the fluctuations of the scalar fields.
 We found that large amplitudes of the scalar fields translate into large amplitudes of gravitational waves at frequencies above the range that is probed or will soon be with `direct detection' experiments.
-The energy density of the gravitational waves turned out to be so large that it is incompatible with constraints on the number of the extra relativistic degrees of freedom, inferred from the CMB and BBN data.
-This would mean that two-field $\alpha$-attractor T-models are ruled out due to overproduction of gravitational waves during reheating.
+The strength of the instability of the scalar fluctuations proved to be a formidable challenge to track the evolution of these fluctuations.
+From the conservative point of view, the present-day amount of GWs is three orders of magnitude smaller than the upper constraints on the number of the extra relativistic degrees of freedom, inferred from the CMB and BBN data, if we evaluate the scalar field fluctuations at the instant when our simulations appear to break down.